yetk1n/trello-api-automation/README.md

 3. 🔄 **Randomly update one of the cards**.
 4. 🗑️ **Delete the created cards**.
 5. 🗑️ **Delete the created board**.

----

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Submit a pull request.

----

-## 📜 License

-This project is licensed under the **MIT License**.
-See the `LICENSE` file for details.

----

-## 📧 Contact

-For any questions or issues, please contact the project maintainer.